 Track all sponsor-funded activities under the same campaign, so you won’t have to sift through data when the time comes to run a report.
 This is crucial — there’s no better PR for a business than a story packed with meaningful data.

-Do you have any tips for nonprofits looking for corporate sponsors?
 Drop them in the comments below!